Voltage-driven dynamics of $\varphi_0$-S/F/S Josephson junctions chains: Model and method

 \section{Model and method}

 We consider a linear chain of $N$ coupled $\varphi_0$ - S/F/S JJs, where S means a conventional superconductor and F means a homogeneous ferromagnet characterized by a unit vector $\bm m_i = \bm M_i/|\bm M_i|$ along the direction of the magnetic moment $\bm M_i$ of the $i$-th magnet in the chain, see Fig.~\ref{fig:sketch}.
 It is assumed that the ferromagnets are easy-axis magnets with the easy-axis along the $z$-direction.
-The CPR of an individual S/F/S JJ takes the form $I = I_{c,i} \sin (\varphi_i-\varphi_{0,i})$, where $I_{c,i}$ is the critical current of $i$-th JJ, $\varphi_i = \psi_i - \psi_{i-1}$ is the superconducting phase difference at this JJ and $\varphi_{0,i}$ is the anomalous phase shift for a given JJ.
-Here we consider Rashba type SOC because it arises due to the structural inversion asymmetry and is the most common type of SOC for low-dimentional ferromagnets and thin-film ferromagnet/normal metal (F/N) hybrid structures.
+The CPR of an individual S/F/S JJ takes the form $I = I_{c,i} \sin (\varphi_i-\varphi_{0,i})$, where $I_{c,i}$ is the critical current of $i$-th JJ, $\varphi_i = \psi_i - \psi_{i-1}$ is the superconducting phase difference at this JJ and $\varphi_{0,i}$ is the anomalous phase shift for a given JJ. $\varphi_0$ determines the form of the magnetoelectric coupling between the superconducting phase and the magnetic moment $\bm m_i$.
+The specific dependence of $\varphi_0$ on the direction of magnetization is determined by the type of spin-orbit interaction (SOC) that is present in the system.
+Low-dimensional ferromagnets and thin-film hybrid structures ferromagnet/normal metal (F/N) are characterized by structural inversion asymmetry and thus the most common type of SOC in such systems is the Rashba SOC.
 In this case the anomalous phase shift takes the form

-where $\hat {\bm j}$ is the unit vector along the Josephson current and $\bm n$ is the unit vector describing the direction of the structural asymmetry in the system.
-For the case under consideration it is along the $z$-axis. $r_i$ is a constant quantifying the strength of the coupling between the magnetic moment and the condensate.
-It depends on the material parameters of the ferromagnet, Rashba constant, length of the ferromagnetic interlayer and was calculated in the framework of different models, including ballistic Rashba ferromagnets, diffusive Rashba ferromagnets and S/F/S JJs on top of the 3D TI \cite{Buzdin2008,Bergeret2015,Zyuzin2016,Nashaat2019}.
-The results presented below depend only on the symmetry of Eq.~(\ref{phi_0}) expressing how the anomalous phase shift depends on the direction of the magnetization $\bm m_i$.
-If we choose $x$-axis along the Josephson current, then symmetry of our system dictates that
+where $\hat {\bm j}$ and $\bm n$ are unit vectors along the Josephson current and along the direction of the structural asymmetry in the weak link, respectively.
+We consider a thin-film geometry of the weak link with $n$ along the $z$-axis, which is perpendicular to the Josephson current flowing along the $x$-axis.
+The strength of the coupling between magnetization of the $i$-th ferromagnet and superconducting phase depends on the magnetization of the ferromagnet, impurity concentration in it, the strength of the SOC, length and geometry of the ferromagnetic interlayer and can be described by a constant $r_i$.
+A number of theoretical studies calculated this constant for different model systems, such as ballistic and diffusive metallic ferromagnets with Rashba SOC or S/F/S JJs on top of the 3D TI \cite{Buzdin2008,Bergeret2015,Zyuzin2016,Nashaat2019}.

+However, the results presented below depend only on the symmetry of Eq.~(\ref{phi_0}) expressing how the anomalous phase shift depends on the direction of the magnetization $\bm m_i$.
+For the case under consideration this symmetry dictates that